alexhigley/alexhigley.github.io/README.md

-My website using this free Jeykll template: [contrast by niklasbuschmann](https://github.com/niklasbuschmann/contrast)
+My website using this free Jekyll template: [contrast by niklasbuschmann](https://github.com/niklasbuschmann/contrast)